 - A prison warden is one of the senior managerial members who manage prisons and correctional institutes’ operations.
 Much of their responsibilities include the managerial functions of budgets, policies, and scheduling, to name a few.

-In addition, additional jobs with a degree in criminal justice include becoming a sheriff, game warden, juvenile officer, DEA agent, postal inspector, park ranger, or correction officer, among others.
+In addition, additional jobs with a degree in criminal justice include becoming a sheriff, game warden, juvenile officer, law enforcement officers, DEA agent, postal inspector, park ranger, or correction officer, homeland security, among others.

 Degree Types – Associates, Bachelors, Masters, Doctorate in Criminal Justice